Analysis | What the Supreme Court decision in Alabama means for racial gerrymandering

 A lawsuit like that could get much harder to win or even launch if the Supreme Court decides mapmakers should lean toward “race-blind” policies.

 The National Democratic Redistricting Committee is blasting maps in Tennessee and Kansas for similar reasons.
+It’s leader, former attorney general Eric Holder under President Obama, issued a heated statement criticizing the Supreme Court for its decision in Alabama.
+“The Supreme Court’s decision to stand in the way of legislatively mandated opportunity for black voters in Alabama is an ideological abuse of the Court’s power. ...
+The majority on the Court have aligned themselves with a past that the nation was thought to be beyond."

-If the Supreme Court did knock down a key section of the Voting Rights Act and commanded mapmakers to draw maps without taking into account race, what would that look like?
+If the Supreme Court did knock down a key section of the VRA and commanded mapmakers to draw maps without taking into account race, what would that look like?

 In certain instances, VRA requirements have arguably hurt Democrats by giving Republicans justification to pack districts with Black (read: heavily Democratic) voters, rendering the rest of the electorate more easy to slice and dice in advantageous ways.
 That’s what happened in Alabama, which has seven districts; only one of them is Democratic-leaning (the majority-Black one).

 But “race-blind” policies would probably still benefit Republicans by diluting minority voters.
-University of Michigan’s Jowei Chen and Harvard Law’s Nicholas Stephanopoulos did an analysis of “race-blind” redistricting in all of the nation’s state House districts.
+The University of Michigan’s Jowei Chen and Harvard Law’s Nicholas Stephanopoulos did an analysis of “race-blind” redistricting in all of the nation’s state House districts.
 They found that there would be “substantially fewer” minority-majority districts, and those that remained would have smaller minority populations in them.
 In the South in particular, Republicans would benefit from this by picking up more districts.

-“[M]aps produced without consideration of party or race typically include more Republican districts …” Chen and Stephanopoulos wrote in the Yale Law Journal.
+“Maps produced without consideration of party or race typically include more Republican districts,” Chen and Stephanopoulos wrote in the Yale Law Journal.

 Both sides gerrymander when given the chance.
 But for two redistricting cycles in a row — in 2011, and this time around in 2021, Republicans have or are likely to come out on top.

-That’s because they control the mapmaking process in key states which hand the process off to state legislatures.
+That’s because they control the mapmaking process in key states that hand the process off to state legislatures.

 They’ve also been helped along by a conservative Supreme Court, which keeps making it more difficult for Democrats to challenge Republican-drawn maps.